KeiShiba-1218/LPTT/README.md

 - Specify the ```path: pretrain_network_g``` in ```test_FiveK.yml``` and run evaluation.

-### License

-This project is released under the Apache 2.0 license.

 ### Acknowledgement
 We borrowed the many codes from the great [LPTN](https://github.com/csjliang/LPTN) repo.